Chiikawa

-Chiikawa (ちいかわ, chīkawa), also known as Nanka Chiisakute Kawaii Yatsu (なんか小さくてかわいいやつ) is a Japanese web manga series written and illustrated by Nagano.
+Chiikawa (ちいかわ), short for Nanka Chiisakute Kawaii Yatsu (なんか小さくてかわいいやつ), is a Japanese web manga series written and illustrated by Nagano.
 It follows the daily adventures of the titular protagonist, along with a series of animal-inspired characters.
 It has been serialized online via X (formerly Twitter) since January 2020, and has been collected in eight tankōbon volumes by Kodansha, as of November 2025.
+By November 2024, Chiikawa had sold over 3.6 million copies, including digital versions in circulation.

 An anime television series adaptation was produced by Doga Kobo and premiered in April 2022.
-The first season aired in Japan from April 2022 to March 2025, with the second season premiering in July of that year.
-By November 2024, Chiikawa had sold over 3.6 million copies, including digital versions in circulation.
+The first season was broadcast in Japan from April 2022 to March 2025, with the second season premiering in July of that year.
+A film adaptation of the Siren Arc produced by Cypic, titled Chiikawa the Movie: The Secret of the Mermaid Island, was released on July 24, 2026.

 Synopsis

-Set in a civilized world with grasslands and forests, the series follows the daily adventures of the titular protagonist, Chiikawa, and their friends.
-They also work at jobs, including weeding and hunting, which are given by a race referred to as Yoroi-san, who is involved in the characters' lives.
+Chiikawa is set in a civilized world inhabited by small animal-like creatures known as chiikawas, armor-wearing figures known as Yoroi-san (armor people), and various monsters and other creatures.
+The story follows the daily adventures of the titular protagonist, Chiikawa, and their friends, as they enjoy delicious food, pursue hobbies, and find joy in everyday life, while navigating constant dangers of their world.
+To earn money, some of them take on jobs assigned by the Yoroi-san, including weeding and hunting, which can be fatal.

 Production

-In May 2017, Nagano posted a sketch of the titular protagonist, Chiikawa, on Twitter.
+The character of Chiikawa originated from a May 2017 tweet expressing Nagano's wish to escape modern life and become a simple creature that cries over its troubles, runs away from them, sleeps, and dances.
 Chiikawa, Hachiware, and Usagi were originally named Nitori, Ikeya, and Donki, respectively.
 The reason that Nagano chose Twitter was because of its immediacy and accessibility.
 By November 2020, Kodansha collected the comics into physical volumes, the first of which was published in February 2021.

-A separate account was created in January 2020, and the manga began serialization.
+A separate account was created in January 2020 and the manga began serialization.
 A book version was published by Kodansha on February 12, 2021.
-Prior to that, a one-shot story was published in the 11th issue of Morning was released on February 10.'
+Prior to that, a one-shot story was published in the eleventh issue of Morning was released on February 10.'